-By judging from certain draft national plans, entities that are owned and/or controlled by nationals but also foreigners may benefit, provided that the supported measures generate an economic return in the countries concerned.
+By judging from certain national plans, entities that are owned and/or controlled by nationals but also foreigners may benefit, provided that the supported measures generate an economic return in the countries concerned.

-As part of the above reskill and upskill challenge, the Pact for Skills (the Pact) was launched in 2020 in the aerospace and defense industries to upskill 5% of the workforce each year and a total of 700 000 people.
-The Facility will in principle fund the Pact.
+As part of the above reskill and upskill challenge, the Pact for Skills (the Pact) was launched in 2020 in the aerospace and defense industries.
+Since its launch, around 200,000 people currently in the workforce receive training each year and 300,000 people will be trained to join the sector.
+This corresponds to a public and private investment of €1 billion over the next ten years.
+The RFF, as well as other relevant funding instruments, can support the Pact.